RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 Basically, the number of times you have done expansion of nodes, that is, number of calls to `getSuccessors()`` method.
 Makes sense? :-)

+## What we should return for the failure case, ie. when no path can be found?

+`None`